About

 Research

-Activation Editing for Conditional Molecular Generation
+Activation Steering for Conditional Molecular Generation (AI4Mat Workshop @ NeurIPS 2025)

 Using concept bottleneck models and activation steering, we enable conditional molecular generation by directly manipulating internal LLM representations.
 We show that our methods significantly improves LLM’s generation alignment to conditionned properties.
 Read more